stride3d/stride-docs/en/manual/graphics/rendering-pipeline/render-stages.md

 ## Sort objects in a render stage

-@'SiliconStudio.Xenko.Rendering.RenderStage.SortMode' defines how Xenko sorts objects in that render stage.
-Xenko comes with several @'SiliconStudio.Xenko.Rendering.SortMode' implementations, such as:
+@'Xenko.Rendering.RenderStage.SortMode' defines how Xenko sorts objects in that render stage.
+Xenko comes with several @'Xenko.Rendering.SortMode' implementations, such as:

-- @'SiliconStudio.Xenko.Rendering.FrontToBackSortMode', which renders objects from front to back with limited precision, and tries to avoid state changes in the same depth range of objects (useful for opaque objects and shadows)
+- @'Xenko.Rendering.FrontToBackSortMode', which renders objects from front to back with limited precision, and tries to avoid state changes in the same depth range of objects (useful for opaque objects and shadows)
-- @'SiliconStudio.Xenko.Rendering.BackToFrontSortMode', which renders objects strictly from back to front (useful for transparent objects)
+- @'Xenko.Rendering.BackToFrontSortMode', which renders objects strictly from back to front (useful for transparent objects)
-- @'SiliconStudio.Xenko.Rendering.StateChangeSortMode', which tries to reduce state changes
+- @'Xenko.Rendering.StateChangeSortMode', which tries to reduce state changes

 Of course, you're free to implement your own, too.

 ## Filter objects in a render stage

-To create your own filter for objects in a render stage, inherit from @'SiliconStudio.Xenko.Rendering.RenderStageFilter'.
+To create your own filter for objects in a render stage, inherit from @'Xenko.Rendering.RenderStageFilter'.

 ### Render stage selectors